shajra/nix-example/tutorials/2-haskell/README.md

 With three methods to modify packages with Pkgs-make, hopefully you can find one that works well for your needs.

-<a id="org384cf68"></a>
+<a id="orgb00944b"></a>

 # Developing Haskell

 We introduced `nix-shell` at the end of the [first tutorial](../0-nix-intro/README.md).
 We'll now see how we can use Pkgs-make with `nix-shell` to get a rich programming environment for a Haskell project built with Nix.

-<a id="org3b56fe7"></a>
+<a id="org9d83a2c"></a>

 ## Development tools in a Nix shell

 Pkgs-make generates for us special derivations tailored for use with `nix-shell` to develop multi-module projects.
-These derivations are returned by Pkgs-make in addition to the derivations we explicitly specify.
-The one tailored for Haskell are on the `env.haskell` attribute.
+These shell derivations are returned by Pkgs-make in addition to the package derivations we explicitly specify.
+The shell derivation tailored for Haskell is on the `env.haskell` attribute.

 We have in this tutorial a [`shell.nix` file](./shell.nix) that accesses this attribute from the tutorial's `build.nix`.